Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 (Seattle, Washington → Day At Sea → Ketchikan, Alaska → Endicott Arm & Dawes Glacier, Alaska → Juneau, Alaska → Skagway, Alaska → Alaskan Inside Passage → Day At Sea → Victoria, British Columbia → Seattle, Washington)

 Looking to cruise in style?
-Want to feel like a Celebrity?
 Then Celebrity Cruises is just the cruise line for you.
-On this Alaskan cruise you’ll be traveling on the ship Celebrity Solstice, a redesigned and redecorated ship with many new ‘firsts’ including a Lawn Club, Hot Glass Show and specialty restaurants.
+On this Alaskan cruise you’ll be sailing on the ship Celebrity Solstice, which is a redesigned and redecorated ship with many new ‘firsts’ that include a Lawn Club, Hot Glass Show, and a variety of specialty restaurants.

-You’ll also find perfect amenities for spa and fitness lovers with a large fitness center and the Canyon Ranch SpaClub.
-Another plus is the Sky Observation Lounge complete with full length glass windows looking out over the sea.
+You’ll also find amenities designed for spa and fitness lovers that include a large fitness center and the Canyon Ranch SpaClub.
+Another plus you’ll find onboard is the Sky Observation Lounge that comes complete with full length glass windows that look out over the sea.
 This cruise is great for couples (young and old) as well as families with young adults.

 6- Carnival Cruise Lines

-(Seattle, Washington → Day AT Sea → Icy Strait Point, Alaska → Juneau, Alaska → Skagway, Alaska → Tracy Arm Fjord, Alaska → Ketchikan, Alaska → Seattle Alaska)
+(Seattle, Washington → Day At Sea → Juneau, Alaska → Skagway, Alaska → Tracy Arm Fjord, Alaska → Ketchikan, Alaska → Victoria, BC, Canada → Seattle Alaska)

-With everything that a stay on land could offer, Carnival Cruise Lines is made for guests who want to do it, see it all and eat it all in one single trip.
-Aboard the Carnival Spirit, guests will get to do exactly that with dining options, bars and clubs, casino and gaming opportunities, entertainment of all sorts and spa and fitness activities.
+With everything that a stay back on land would offer, Carnival Cruise Lines is made for guests who want to do it, see it all, and eat it all in one single trip.
+Aboard the Carnival Spirit, guests will get to do exactly that with lots of different dining options, a few bars and clubs, a casino and gaming opportunities, entertainment, a spa, and fitness activities.

-You’ll even find a personalized touch with hair and beauty services (hair styling and makeup), special men services including hair cuts, dyes and shaves and more.
-If you’re a fitness enthusiast who doesn’t want to break out of their fitness routine, no worries as there is a jogging track, yoga and Pilates studio and fitness center on-board.
-Though there are spa treatments and relaxing opportunities abroad, this cruise is more suited to high energy, active travelers.
+You’ll even find a personalized touch you can dive into with hair and beauty services (hair styling and makeup) available, special men services that include hair cuts, dyes, shaves, and more.
+If you’re a fitness enthusiast who would rather not break out of their fitness routine, you’ll be happy to know that there is a jogging track, a yoga and Pilates studio, and a fitness center on-board.

 7- Oceania